Initiatives for Biodiversity

 Biotope seen from the sky

 Reflecting our commitment to living in harmony with nature, Advantest established a biotope in Gunma R&D Center in 2001 with the aim of helping to recreate the original, natural landscape of the Kanto Plain, a landscape that is being lost to development.
-This biotope, with a total area of 17,000 m2, is the largest of its kind established by any private company in Japan.
+This biotope, with a total area of 17,000 m2, is one of the largest of its kind established by any private company in Japan.

 Advantest's biotope provides a venue in which Advantest employees can learn about the importance of protecting the global environment; the biotope is also used as a way to foster communication with local residents.
 21 years have passed since the establishment, and the biotope now has an optimal environment for preserving the local ecological system and is playing a great role in protecting and growing threatened species.
 In addition, Advantest's biotope provides an ideal environment for achieving an SDG target, "Goal 15: LIFE ON LAND".